Antons-Skafferi-MIUN/Setup-and-Config/README.md

 Can also be installed when installing netbeans 8.2
 * NetBeans 8.2
 https://netbeans.org/downloads/8.2/ Java EE
-Make sure to install JDK 1.8, that is JDK 8 when installing netbeans.
+Make sure you have installed JDK 1.8, that is JDK 8 before installing netbeans.
 * JavaDB
 * JavaServer Faces JSF 2.2